lukeswitz/AtomGPS_wigler/README.md

 # AtomGPS Wigler

 ## Overview
 AtomGPS_wigler is a wardriving tool **created by @lozaning** using the M5Stack Atom GPS kit.
 The goal is a lightweight and ultra-portable wardriver suitable for set-and-forget operation.

-Scans learn from eachother, and auto-adjust to popular channels on each run.
+Scans "learn" and auto-adjust to popular channels around you.
 Output is saved to Wigle.net compatible .CSV files.

 ## Prerequisites
 - M5Stack Atom GPS Kit